 - Developmental Psychology: Studies how our behaviors and general psychology changes through the course of our lives.

 Political psychology helps us understand how our cognitive models influence our political behaviors.
 In other words, it helps us understand our own political actions, but also the actions of policymakers, businesses, and individuals.

 Overall, it influences choice.
 How we make certain decisions and why we feel certain decisions are more important than others.
 Here are some examples:

 - Why do we vote for certain political leaders more than others?

 - Who is more likely to vote, and why?

 - Why do certain political leaders make certain decisions?

-- How our emotional reactions influence our choices?
+- How do our emotional reactions influence our choices?

 For Americans in general, researchers have noted that emotional reactions are the primary determinants for behavioral choice.
 By studying political psychology, we can better understand the role that emotion plays in political decisions – and how campaigns leverage emotions to sway votes.

-The role of emotional in political decision-making is ushering in a new paradigm of choice where policy positions are not as influential in political decision-making as emotional appeals.
+The role of emotions in political decision-making is ushering in a new paradigm of choice where policy positions are not as influential in political decision-making as emotional appeals.